Setting Goals and the Questions You Need to Ask

 If you feel your answers are sufficient to rally to action, take care to articulate your goals in easy straightforward language that paints the destination so clearly that you can feel what it would be like to arrive at your desired place.

-Next – set the Navman with the first part of the journey – Get started now with the 4D approach.
+Next – set the Navman with the first part of the journey to achieve your goal – Get started now with the 5D approach.